chaos-mesh/website/docs/use-grafana-data-source.md

    :::tip

-   Refer to <https://grafana.com/docs/grafana/latest/administration/configuration/#config-file-locations> to find the configuration file.
+   To find the configuration file, refer to <https://grafana.com/docs/grafana/latest/administration/configuration/#config-file-locations>.

    :::

 3. Finally, restart Grafana to load the Data Source plugin.

-## Setup Data Source Plugin
+## Set up Data Source Plugin

-1. After you have successfully installed the Data Source plugin locally in Grafana, go to **Configuration -> Data sources** and add Chaos Mesh, then go to the following configuration page:
+1. After you have successfully installed the Data Source plugin locally in Grafana, go to **Configuration -> Data sources** and add Chaos Mesh to there, then visit the following configuration page:

    ![Configuration page](img/grafana/settings.png)

-   In this page, only the `URL` field needs to be filled in, the other fields can be ignored.
+   On this page, only the `URL` field needs to be filled in, and the other fields can be ignored.

-   Assuming you have Chaos Mesh installed locally, Dashboard will export the API on port `2333` by default.
-So if you haven't changed anything, you can just put `http://localhost:2333` in the `URL`.
+   Suppose that you have installed Chaos Mesh locally.
+In this case, Dashboard exports the API on port `2333` by default.
+Therefore, if you have not changed anything, you can write `http://localhost:2333` in `URL`.

 2. Then use the `port-forward` command to make the API externally accessible: